Australian rules football in South Australia

+It is the most watched sport and has the second largest television audience in the country.
+From 1976 to 2003 the SANFL held the record for the largest attendance in the sport outside of Victoria.
+South Australia holds the world record for a non-VFL/AFL attendance with the 1976 SANFL Grand Final drawing an estimated 80,000 spectators which remains the record crowd for any code of football in the state and the third highest official attendance outside of Victoria.
+The SANFL remains the second most attended league worldwide in the sport and attracts a television audience larger than that of some AFL clubs.
+Since 1991 South Australia has attracted an average AFL premiership season attendance of 35,919, second in the country, boosted with the 2014 upgrade of the Adelaide Oval the state's flagship venue.

-The state has produced some of the greatest Australian Footballers of all time, including the Australian Football Hall of Fame legends: Barrie Robran, Malcolm Blight, Jack Oatey and Russell Ebert.
-Craig Bradley holds the record for the most AFL games for a born and raised South Australian with 375, while Stephen Kernahan has kicked the most AFL goals with 738.
-In women's Australian rules, Erin Phillips is arguably the greatest with 2 AFLW best and fairests and also has kicked the most goals, while Ebony Marinoff has played the most AFLW games.
+The state has produced some of the greatest Australian Footballers of all time, including the Australian Football Hall of Fame legends: Barrie Robran, Malcolm Blight, Jack Oatey, Russell Ebert and Ken Farmer.
+In addition, it has produced almost a thousand born and raised AFL/AFLW players, most notably: AFL players Craig Bradley who has the most games with 375 and Stephen Kernahan who has the most goals with 738.
+In women's Australian rules, AFLW player Erin Phillips is most notable with 2 league best and fairests, while Ebony Marinoff has the most games and Ashleigh Woodland has the most goals.

 History

 Early examples of football (1843–1853)

 The first recorded game of any "football" in South Australia was that of 'Caid' played in Thebarton by people of the local Irish community in 1843 to celebrate St Patrick's Day.

 In 1844 there was debate amongst the South Australian Legislative Council whether it be allowed that "foot-ball" be played on Sundays, with arguments against preferring the quiet worship of God.

-In 1853 a group of Irishmen from Westmeath, Ireland placed an advertisement in the South Australian Register calling for Irishmen from another county of Ireland to join them in Thebarton to play a game of football.
+In 1853 a group of Irishmen from County Westmeath, Ireland placed an advertisement in the South Australian Register calling for Irishmen from another county of Ireland to join them in Thebarton to play a game of football.

 In 1854 at the opening of a new school in Morphett Vale, at the end of the first day the students played a game of football amongst other activities.

 In 1855 William Anderson Cawthorne illustrated a series of images documenting South Australia's indigenous people including a pair of playthings, one being a sling and the other being a ball, referred to in Kaurna language as Pando.

 John Acraman and St Peters College (1854)

 In 1854 Adelaide businessman John Acraman imported five round footballs from England and paid for the construction of goal posts at St Peter's College in Adelaide's eastern suburbs.
 St Peter's football matches were played between Frome Road and Adelaide Bridge, on a similar site to the current University Oval.
-"Harrow rules" involving kicking the ball but not running with it.
+Harrow football, involving kicking the ball but not running with it, was played.